vinneenguyen/mitx-data-analysis-for-social-scientists/README.md

 * Start date: 11 Sep 2018
 * End date: 27 Nov 2018

+## Linked project
+This repository is linked with [this RStudio Cloud project](https://rstudio.cloud/project/146187).

-Note: registration for rstudio.cloud required to view the project
+Note: registration for https://rstudio.cloud required to view the project